sebvannistel/PolyglotSubs-Kodi/README.md

 *   **Direct Matches:** If a subtitle in your preferred language is found directly on Subtitlecat, it will be listed in your search results like any other provider.
 *   **On-Demand Translation:** This is a key feature of the Subtitlecat integration.
     *   If a direct subtitle match isn't found in your preferred language, but Subtitlecat has a version it can translate (e.g., an English subtitle that can be translated to your Spanish preferred language), the addon will automatically request this translation from Subtitlecat's servers.
-The listing will have "subtitlecat.com" written in yellow.
-    *   This process happens in the background.
-You might see a notification about the translation being initiated.
+    *   The listing will have "subtitlecat.com" written in yellow.
-    *   The translated subtitle will typically appear in the search results list after a short delay (usually a minute or two, depending on Subtitlecat's server load and the length of the subtitle).
+    *   Once you select it, the translation process happens in the background.
+You might see a notification about the translation being initiated..
-    *   No extra steps are usually needed from your side other than waiting briefly for these translated options to appear in the list.
-Select them as you would any other subtitle.
+    *   No extra steps are usually needed from your side other than waiting (usually 2-3min, depending on the server load and the length of the subtitle) for the translation to finish and then it will be automatically downloaded.

 ### Automatic & Other Features